tmandzak/CarND-Behavioral-Cloning-P3/writeup_template.md

 ![alt text][image5]

+From the plot above we can see that model becomes more and more overfitted with epochs.
+Corresponding model and videos can be found in **tracks30** folder.
+Though the car keeps in both Track 1 and 2, it fails on old Track 2 hitting the fence in about half a way.
+Another probable sign of overfitting is a noticable shaking which which didn't occur for low number of epochs.

+Aiming to achieve a better generalization I decided to try out number of epochs equal 5.
+As expected after previous plot, training and validation losses are closer and we can expect a better generalization.

+![alt text][image6]

+Correspo

 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.